shah-zeb-naveed/data-structures-and-algorithms/README.md

 - When/if array is sorted or need log (n), leverage binary search
 - Binary Search considerations:
   - Can mid be a potential answer but you still wanna continue search mid or mid + 1
-  - When does the while loop end
+  - When does the while loop end, l <= r, l < r or l < r - 1 (based on special use-case)
-    - Searching for something?
-Might wanna check for single element
     - May not wanna execute when low == high if the low or high is the answer
   - when I know I can find something in mid, maybe I check for when low == high, otherwise, low/high is the answer, no need to check for mid in the while loop.
   - Dry run and test if the while loop is infinite by testing for an array of size 2
-  - I think if low = mid, then check for last two remaining examples
-    - Simple way is to break out and compare two values separately
+  - Often when we wanna keep mid for next iteration, might result in infinite loop. can add special logic to end and process last two remaing examples separately
   - It's not necessary that the mid point will always be the answer
-  - Do we return left or right
 - Can guess loose boundaries for initial search space and iterate